Skip Navigation

 OT, OTD, OTR

-Kira has experience in outpatient pediatrics with a diverse population of children.
-Her clinical background includes treating children with autism spectrum disorder, ADHD, anxiety, sensory processing disorder, developmental coordination disorder, and other developmental and learning disabilities.
-She has also worked as a behavioral therapist in home and community settings and at a summer camp for children with disabilities.
+is an Occupational Therapist in the Norwood clinic.
+She has pediatric experience in outpatient therapy clinic settings, in-home therapy, and at a summer camp for children with disabilities.
+Her clinical background includes supporting children with autism spectrum disorder, ADHD, anxiety, sensory processing disorder, developmental coordination disorder, and other developmental and learning disabilities.
+She also has additional training in mental health first aid and in utilizing therapeutic music modalities for regulation, movement, and executive functioning.
 She completed her doctoral research project on ways to create an inclusive graduate school culture for health care students with disabilities and is passionate about accessibility and advocacy.
 Kira values providing client and family centered care through a playful and motivating environment!

 Lillian Marcelonis